 Non-Scale Victory #1: You Feel Stronger

-So, once you’ve finished your first round of 21 Day Fix, why not try 21 Day Fix EXTREME?
-Or, pick a different program altogether.
-With more than 50 programs available on Beachbody on Demand, there’s always something else to try when you’re ready for a new challenge.
+With hundreds of workouts available on Beachbody on Demand, there’s always something else to try when you’re ready for a new challenge.

 Non-Scale Victory #2: Your Clothes Fit Differently